SurrealAI/surreal/docs/env.md

 }
 ```

-# Building your own custom environments
+# Building Your Own Custom Environments
 To create a new environment, you should subclass the class Env in surreal/env/base.py.
 Your env must override the necessary methods listed in that class in order for your env
 to work.
 Finally, you should add a corresponding entry into surreal/env/make_env.py